Flash3D: Feed-Forward Generalisable 3D Scene Reconstruction from a Single Image: Method

 \paragraph{Reconstructing beyond the border with padding.}

 As we show empirically, it is important for the network to be able to model 3D content just outside its field-of-view.
-While the multiple Gaussian layers help in this regard, there is a particular need for additional Gaussians near the image border (\eg, for good new view synthesis when the camera retracts).
-To facilitate obtaining such Gaussians, the encoder $\Phi_\text{enc}$ starts by \emph{padding} the input image and depth $(I,D)$ with $P > 0$ pixels on each side, so that the outputs $ \Phi_k(I,D) \in \mathbb{R}^{(C-1) \times (H+2P) \times (W+2P)} $ are larger than the inputs.
+Although multiple Gaussian layers help in this regard, there is a particular need for additional Gaussians near the image border (\eg, for good new view synthesis when the camera retracts).
+To facilitate obtaining such Gaussians, the encoder $\Phi_\text{enc}$ starts with \emph{padding} the input image and depth $(I,D)$ with $P > 0$ pixels on each side, so that the outputs $ \Phi_k(I,D) \in \mathbb{R}^{(C-1) \times (H+2P) \times (W+2P)} $ are larger than the inputs.